captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-“I was drunk and where I wasn’t supposed to be and they could toss me a few pennies or just fire me if I pushed it too far --
+“I was drunk and where I wasn’t supposed to be and they could toss me a few pennies or just fire me if I pushed it too far—

 ---

-unless I maybe told them the boy called me nigger” -- so I went with that.
+unless I maybe told them the boy called me nigger”—so I went with that.

 ---